Get E-Book

 }

-Then use it when constructing the object.
+Then use that parser when constructing app config -

 const config = {